Description of random fields by systems of conditional distributions: Systems of distributions with finite boundary conditions

-Therefore, there exists a random field $P$ which finite-dimensional distributions are defined by the formula~\eqref{Q->P}.
+Therefore, there exists a random field $P$ finite-dimensional distributions of which are defined by formula~\eqref{Q->P}.
 As it was shown in the proof of Theorem~\ref{Th-Qfin->P}, $Q^f_P = {\rm Q}^f$.
-Finally, since any random field is uniquely determined by its finite-conditional distribution, the random field $P$ is unique.
-Indeed, if $\hat P$ is another random field satisfying the DLR--equations~\eqref{DLR-fin}, then $Q^f_{\hat P} = {\rm Q}^f = Q^f_P$, and thus, $\hat P = P$. \end{proof}
+Finally, since any random field is uniquely determined by its finite-conditional distribution, the random field $P$ is unique. \end{proof}